Jarnomer/libft/README.md

 ## ⚠️ Notice

-`main` branch is shared between other [42 projects](https://github.com/Jarnomer/Hive42) and it is expanded from original subject.
+`Main` branch is shared between other [42 projects](https://github.com/Jarnomer/Hive42) and it is expanded from original subject.

 If you want to see the version used for evaluation, check `eval` branch.